XXXTentacion murder trial: Robert Allen

-February 8, 2023, the second day of the trial, featured further testimony from Kerr and further display of surveillance footage.
+February 8, 2023, second day of the trial, featured further testimony from Kerr and further display of surveillance footage.
 The most prominent portion was accomplice Robert Allen's testimony against the other three defendants.

 Robert Allen, who had pleaded guilty to the second-degree murder of Onfroy (with the premeditated first-degree murder charge dropped) and armed robbery in exchange for testimony against the other three defendants, testified against the three on day two of the trial on February 8, 2023.

 Allen stated that he had been closest with Dedrick Williams out of the three defendants, and had been friends with him for about five years and hung out almost every day.
 Allen stated that Trayvon Newsome had been living with him for about two or three weeks at the time of the murder.
 He stated that he had known Michael Boatwright for about two years at the time of the murder.
 He said that he also had seen Boatwright almost every day.

 Allen corroborated the prosecution's account of the murder.
 He elaborated about the planning of the killing, describing how Williams was the main planner.
 He stated under oath that he, Boatwright, Newsome, and Williams tracked Onfroy once they spotted him.
 Williams noticed Onfroy's car and intentionally drove into RIVA Motorsports, and saw Onfroy get out of his car and walk into the store.
 Boatwright and Newsome then told Allen and Williams that they should go into RIVA Motorsports to confirm that it was actually Onfroy.
 They then bought masks in the store for the robbery/murder.
 He and Williams then came back to the car and informed Boatwright and Newsome that it was Onfroy in the store.
 Allen stated that he initially told the others that the robbery was not a good idea because he and Williams had already been on surveillance at RIVA Motorsports.
 He said that Boatwright and Newsome then became reluctant to go forward with the crime.
 Williams asked the two if they were scared, and Boatwright replied, "Alright, we're gonna get him."
 Allen stated that Boatwright and Newsome were chosen to be the gunmen due to the fact that he and Williams were already on surveillance footage.
 The four parked lying in wait for Onfroy for about 10 minutes, and the robbery ensued followed by Boatwright murdering Onfroy by shooting him.